 Fines cost range as follows:

-- $100 for being an unlicensed driver or driving with an expired license ($300 total)
+- Up to $500 for being an unlicensed driver or driving with an expired license

-- $250 for operating a vehicle without auto liability insurance ($750 total)
+- Up to $1,000 for operating a vehicle without auto liability insurance

 If you are convicted of a moving violation, the N.J.
 Motor Vehicle Commission (MVC) can add points to your driving record.
 Drivers who get 6 or more points within 3 years will be assessed a surcharge.
 Drivers who accumulate 12 or more points on their record will have their license suspended.
 Having points on your license will also increase your insurance rates.